-- 1. Review the safety information beginning on page v, and "Installation guidelines" on page 9. - 2.
+- 1. Read the safety information that begins on page v and "Installation guidelines" on page 9. - 2.
 Turn off the server and all attached peripheral devices.
 Disconnect all power cords; then, disconnect all external signal cables from the server. - 3.
-Remove the server from the rack; then, remove the server cover (see "Removing the cover and bezel" on page 11). - 4.
-Determine which PCI-X slot you will use for the adapter.
+Remove the server from the rack; then, remove the server cover (see "Removing the cover and bezel" on page 12). - 4.
+Determine which PCI slot you will use for the adapter.